MicrosoftDocs/customer-insights-pr.gl-es/ci-docs/audience-insights/export-sftp.md

 ## <a name="prerequisites"></a>Requisitos previos

-- Dispoñibilidade dun servidor SFTP e correspondentes credenciais.
+- Dispoñibilidade dun servidor SFTP e as credenciais correspondentes.

 ## <a name="connect-to-sftp"></a>Conectar con SFTP